roman-wolfensperger/MPU6050/README.md

 The HTML documentation for this specific module is hosted on GitHub Pages: [https://roman-wolfensperger.github.io/MPU6050/](https://roman-wolfensperger.github.io/MPU6050/).

+In the `/docs` directory of this repository, you will also find:
+* A **`latex.pdf`** file, which is a PDF version of the documentation generated from the Doxygen LaTeX output.
+* An **official MPU6050 specification PDF** (`MPU-6000-Register-Map1.pdf`) detailing the register map of the sensor, which is essential for understanding its internal workings and configuration.

 ## Example Usage

 An example file, `main.py`, is provided in the `example/` directory of this repository.
 This example demonstrates how to: